Tteokbokki is super easy to make. A little too easy in fact.

 How to store tteokbokki

-Tteokbokki continues to absorb the sauce it’s stored in when refrigerated.
-Eventually the tteok (rice cakes) fall apart – similar to what happens to pasta.
+As with most foods, the quicker you eat your tteokbokki the better.
+Tteokbokki continues to absorb the sauce it’s stored in the fridge, and eventually, the tteok (rice cakes) will fall apart – similar to what happens to pasta.

 Can you freeze tteokbokki?

-You can however freeze uncooked rice cakes.
 Portion the rice cakes out (they will stick together) and keep them in freezer bags.
 Suck/squeeze as much air out of the freezer bag as you can to protect the rice cakes from freezer burn.
-The rice cakes will last for up to 3 month in the freezer.
+The rice cakes will last for up to 3 months in the freezer.

 If you have access to a home vacuum packing machine, this will give your rice cakes the best chance of survival in the freezer.
 Vacuum packing the rice cakes will ensure that absolutely no air can reach them and will preserve their texture.
-Vacuum sealed rice cakes can last 3-5 times longer in the freezer than rice cakes in a simple freezer bag.
+Vacuum-sealed rice cakes can last 3-5 times longer in the freezer than rice cakes in a simple freezer bag.

 There’s no need to flash freeze the rice cakes first because they’re so dense there’s no risk of them being squished by the vacuum machine.
 Simply portion them out and seal.